iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 For correction, the methods reviewed above address different scenarios.
 RNPE is most effective when misspecification structure can be characterized and data dimensionality is moderate, offering interpretability through the learned error model.
-Robust summary statistics scale better to high-dimensional data when misspecification structure is unclear, though they sacrifice amortization.
+Methods learning robust summary statistics scale better to high-dimensional data when misspecification structure is unclear, though they sacrifice amortization.
 ROPE and FRISBI leverage optimal transport for domain alignment when calibration data (real observations with ground-truth parameters) is available: ROPE is transductive and operates on batches, while FRISBI is fully inductive and amortized, making it more scalable for per-sample inference.

 The table below summarizes key characteristics to guide method selection: